Jim Montgomery (swimmer): International competition

 Prior to the Olympics, Montgomery won five gold medals in freestyle events at the first World Championships in 1973 in Belgrade, Yugoslavia, and took medals in the 4 x 100 meter freestyle relay and the individual 100 meter freestyle at both the 1975 World Aquatics Championships in Cali, Colombia and the 1978 World Aquatics Championships in Berlin, Germany.

 Indiana University

 From Yugoslavia in early September 1973, Montgomery went on to Indiana University Bloomington, where he majored in Business, and swam for Hall of Fame Coach Doc Counsilman for four years.
-At Indiana University, he won the NCAA 200-yard freestyle and four AAU titles.
+At Indiana, he won the NCAA 200-yard freestyle and four AAU titles.
 In 1975 while at Indiana, he set two world records for the 100-meter freestyle and between 1973-1976 was a member of five world record breaking relay teams.
 Considered the top student athlete in the Big Ten Conference, Jim was presented with the Belfour award in his Senior year at Indiana.